A Patient Journey for Diabetes

 Type 2 diabetes

 If you have type 2 diabetes, you'll need to look after your health for the rest of your life, making changes where necessary.
-Your GP will explain how your diabetes care team will be able to give you support and advice, including three key areas:
+Your GP will explain how your diabetes care team will be able to give you support and advice, including the following key areas:

-A well-balanced diet means you will be able to achieve a satisfactory level of health and maintain a healthy weight.
-Any woman can develop gestational diabetes during pregnancy, but there is an increased risk if your body mass index (BMI) is above 30.
+A well-balanced diet means you will be able to achieve a good level of health and maintain a healthy weight.

-In addition to diet, your GP will want to discuss other lifestyle issues:
+In addition to diet, your GP will want to discuss other issues:

 Sources used in writing this article are available on request.